TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 what matters now

-*   Afghanistan Mosque Hit By Suicide Bomb as Muslim Holiday Begins
+*   Our Commenters Can't Be Fooled by That Fake Obama Birth Video

-*   Two Manhattan Children Murdered by Their Nanny
+*   World's Rarest Dog Could Soon Go Extinct.
+Backstabbing Hermit Crabs

-*   The Syrian Cease Fire Didn't Last Long
+*   The Presents Obama and Romney Could Have Bought Us with $2 Billion

-Last Update: 8:01 AM
+Last Update: 6:48 PM

-*   Durham's Bridge of Death Will Decapitate Any Tall Truck
+*   Please Bring This to America: Heated Bike Lanes

-*   Is This Device To Blind Traffic Cameras Really Legal?
+*   The World's Least Boring Gas Stations

-*   Communities Aren't Just Places, They're Social Networks
+*   The Case for Bus Transfers

-Last Update: 6:52 PM Most Popular
+Last Update: 8:22 PM Most Popular

 1

-David Allen on How to Fix Your Life
+Scientists Recover the Sounds of 19th-Century Music and Laughter From the Oldest Playable American R

 2

-The Sex Lives of Conjoined Twins
+David Allen on How to Fix Your Life

 3

-Lena Dunham's New Obama Ad—As Controversial As Everything She Does?
+General Failure

 4

-The Simple, Non-Racial Explanation for Why Colin Powell Is Backing Obama
+The Sex Lives of Conjoined Twins

 5

-General Failure
+The Simple, Non-Racial Explanation for Why Colin Powell Is Backing Obama

 6

-What Are the Odds That Israel Just Attacked Sudan?
+Richard Mourdock, Mitt Romney and the GOP Defense of Coerced Mating

 7

-Hajj 2012, A Sacred Journey
+The End of Jazz

 8

-It's Official: Romney Has Zero Momentum
+Hajj 2012, a Sacred Journey

 9

-Hacking the President’s DNA
+Finally, an Effective Way to Rank NFL Quarterbacks

 10

-Fall Is in the Air, Part II
+The Consequences of Machine Intelligence

 *   Subscribe Help
 *   Faq